heng2j/Story_Writer/README.md

 # Story Writer (Coming soon...)
 -----------------
-Story Writer is a web widget that create a space with the right tools for creative writers, urban poets and rhymed artists to compose their art pieces.
+Story Writer is a rich text editor as a web widget that create a space with the right tools for creative writers, urban poets and rhymed artists to compose their art pieces.

 # Table of Contents